 I often have to eat "on the go" and don't always want to carry my ball jar oatmeal or salads.
-So I find myself purchasing bars, that while packed with the right ingredients, are very expensive.
+So I find myself purchasing bars, that while packed with some of the right ingredients, are very expensive.
 At almost 3 dollars per bar it adds up.
-As with most recipes, while you have to buy ingredients in bulk, you have plenty to make more and the cost becomes less than a dollar per bar.
+When I make my own bars, I buy ingredients in bulk so have plenty to make more; the cost becomes less than a dollar per bar.
 These are easy to transport and don't need refrigeration for just a few hours.
-This recipe was found on line at Choosing Raw and modified.
+This recipe is modified from Choosing Raw.
 If you like the mix of sweet and salty - my sister introduced me to the mix - you can sprinkle on sea salt or Himalayan salt at the end of the process.

 1 cup packed, pitted dates

 1 1/2 cups raw cashews (you can use a nut or seed of your choice)

 1/4 cup chia seeds